Patrick5455/data_science_tasks/README.md

 # data_science_tasks
-A repository of some data science task (basic - advanced)
+A repository of some data science task (Hamoye)